So there I was in Iraq with my fellow militants, ready to wage war against the invading Americans (the three teenagers shown here):

-Game Master: unknown member * 6 Players * Teen14City of Hitt, Iraq.
+Game Master: Irish Marine * 6 Players * Teen14City of Hitt, Iraq.
 The insurgents are back and dealing death, the US Marines have to sweep the streets clean; it's time to take out the trash!
 Beginners encouraged.

 The event was sold out, but one of the players was a no-show, so we played with five instead of six players.
 We split the insurgents between the two of us and placed them on the table; we also placed objective markers which could spawn more insurgents until the Marines pacified them.
 The Marines' goal was to sweep through the city and exit the other side of the board; the insurgents' mission was to stop them.

 We also had some special troops: three civilians (one of whom was actually a suicide bomber), three veterans with enhanced combat skills, and a few leaders to stiffen up our insurgents and keep them from running away so easily.

 Irish Marine also added some fun to the game with a special "bodily injury" die that he rolled to see how badly wounded any troop might be.
 There was also a television reporter/cameraman who, depending on a dieroll, would be MSNBC (penalties for the Marines) or Fox News (bonuses for the Marines).

 The game began with the Marines advancing into the city.